Danielhp95/IGGI-2018-Workshop-Unity-Self-Play-RL/issue.md

 ### Theoretical approach

 We would like to implement a self-play system inspired by that introduced in [Emergent Complexity via Multi-Agent Competition](https://arxiv.org/abs/1710.03748).
-The overall idea is to keep track of the latest iteration of a policy alongside with checkpoints from training history (how many checkpoints should be kept is subject to hyperparameters).
+The overall idea is to keep track of the latest iteration of a policy alongside with checkpoints from training history.
 Every fixed interval the latest policy is matched against itself or a previous checkpoint.
 This previous checkpoint is sampled uniformly at random from eligible versions.
+This approach works not only for 1v1 scenarios, but also for scenarios with many agents in play.
+One of the agents would be the one training and learning over time.
+The rest would use policies sampled from previous historical checkpoints.

 This is done by introducing two hyper parameters: